 Even though you’ve done all the training and stuck religiously to your training plan, the doubt demons can be the hardest thing to master in the build up to any race.
 The trouble is, in the last week or so before the race you have less miles to do and more potential worry time to fill.

 Make sure you have everything ready for race day.
-Make a checklist and then lay out all of the things you will need, including your running gear, snacks, drinks, iPod and your all important race number.
+Make a race day checklist and then lay out all of the things you will need, including your running gear, snacks, drinks, and your all important race number.

 Check it again to make sure everything is present and correct, and if the race is out of town, pack it carefully away making a note of where you have put everything.
 The reason for doing this is because you won’t have the time or energy come race day to be running around looking for lost or forgotten items.
 Preparation is everything for the marathon and it extends to arrangements and travel plans.
 Don’t get caught out or it could cost you dearly.